-C17 Reply policy for admitted applicants (fill in one only)
+C16 Notification to applicants of admission decision sent (fill in one only)

-Must reply by (date): No set date 1-May Must reply by May 1st or within Other: 2 weeks if notified thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: 1-May \$300.00

-Refundable if student does not enroll?

-Yes, in full

-Yes, in part

-Χ No

-C18 Deferred admission

-Yes No Does your institution allow students to postpone enrollment after admission? Х If yes, maximum period of postponement: 1 Year

-C19 Early admission of high school students

-Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?

-Yes No ×

-C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans C21 Early Decision

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-100 res NO х Х

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

-1-Nov

-15-Dec

-15-Jan

-15-Feb

-For the Fall 2020 entering class:

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-If "yes," please complete the following:

-Early action closing date Early action notification date

-1-Nov 20-Jan

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+1-Apr

+On a rolling basis beginning

+(date): By (date):

+Other:

+C17 Reply policy for admitted applicants s (fill in one only ( ) Must reply by (date): 1-May No set date Must reply by May 1st or within Other: 2 weeks if notified - thereafter Deadline for housing deposit (MMD 1-May \$300 - - Refundable if student does not enroll?
+X Yes, in full Yes, in part No C18 Deferred admission V N Does your institution allow students to postpone enro llment after Yes X No admission?
+If yes, maximum period of postponement: 1 Year 040 C19 Early admission of high school stud i Yes No Does your institution allow high school first-time, first-year (freshman) student school graduation? Х C20 Common Application: Question remo oved from CDS .
+(Initiated during 20 006-2007 cycle) C21-C22: Early Decision and I Early Action Plans C21 Early Decision ., Does your institution offer an early dec permits students to apply and be notifi in advance of the regular notification of commit to attending if accepted) for fir applicants for fall enrollment? ed of an admiss late and that as sion decision well ks students to Yes X No If "yes," please complete the following First or only early decis ı date 1-Nov First or only early decis ion plan notifica 15-Dec Other early decision pla Other early decision pla ate 1-Jan 15-Feb For the Fall 2021 entering class: Number of early decision applications Number of applicants admitted under of Please provide significant details about early decision p lan 715 396 C22 Early action Yes No Do you have a nonbinding early action notified of an admission decision well notification date but do not have to con in advance of th ne regular х If "yes," please complete the follow owing: ļ Early action closing Early action notifica 1-Nov 20-Jan İ Yes No Is your early action plan a "restrictive" students from applying to other early p ch you limit Х